-Citing the Deputy Minister’s favourite tv show, “X Factor,” Salmond’s speech noted how a populist movement had upset the Christmas music charts installing “Rage against the Machine” as the Christmas no.1 in place of the bookies favourite X Factor single.
+“Rage against the machine,” was the unofficial theme of Alex Salmond’s SNP (Scottish Nationalist Party) speech at Aviemore at this week.
+Citing the Deputy Minister’s favourite tv show, “X Factor,” this Salmond speech noted how a populist movement had upset the Christmas music charts.
+Yes, they had got “Rage against the Machine” as the Christmas no.1.
+In place of the bookies favourite X Factor single.
 The people won.

-Using this simple analogy Salmond then aimed to show how the people of Scotland would upset the cosy order of Westminster in the coming elections.
+Using this simple analogy the Salmond speech then aimed to show how the people of Scotland would upset the cosy order of Westminster in the coming elections.
 The people would win against a cosy order that he topically compared with that of Matt Lucas’ depiction of Tweedledum and TweedleDee in the new film, “Alice.”
 Gordon Tweedledee and David Tweedledum.

 Salmond went for a conclusion of phrase reversals and contrasts between the Westminster elite and the anti-establishment SNP.